epcphelan/parsony-services-starter/readme.md

 # Parsony Web Services Framework

 Parsony WebServices framework allows for rapid development of web-services based application in conjunction with Parsony WebApp.
+Parsony automatically exposes both a **REST-ish** endpoint for each method as well as access via **JSON/RPC** calls to a single endpoint.

 Parsony allows developers to define an API endpoint via contracts and handlers The contracts ensure robust validation, client authorization and end-user authentication.
-Contracts automagically generates rich documentation, ensures API response formats and provides endpoint-level documentation hinting when run in debug mode.
+Contracts _automagically_ generates rich documentation, ensures API response formats and provides endpoint-level documentation hinting when run in debug mode.

 Parsony extracts method variables as well as a session object which are passed to the